Injection Molded PVC

 The pvc injection moulding process is a highly controlled manufacturing method tailored to the unique properties of PVC material for injection molding.
 Here’s a detailed breakdown of the essential steps:

 1. Material Preparation: PVC material for injection molding begins as pellets or powder.
-Proper drying is necessary to reduce moisture content below 0.1%.
+Proper drying is necessary to reduce the moisture content below 0.1%.

 2. Melting and Plasticization: The dried PVC is fed into a heated barrel, where it is melted to a molten state.
 Additives such as thermal stabilizers and lubricants are incorporated to enhance flow and prevent thermal degradation during the PVC moulding process.